FelixBman/AzureVPNGateway/README.md

 3. Location
 4. adjust you Vnet Prefix as well as the subnets (Bastion is optional)
 5. Remote GW IP (e.g. Prisma Service Connection)
+6. Local Addresses
-6. PSK
+7. PSK
-7. The User which will be user in tagging
+8. The User which will be user in tagging